RedStoneMango/git-readme-updater/README.md

 # 📝 Git README Updater

-### ❗ This repository is not finished yet.
-I'm actively developing this tool and will be done as soon as possible ❗
+### ❗ This repository is still in active development.
+Features may change, and bugs may exist. ❗

-A collection of Bash scripts to **dynamically update sections in README files** with ease.
-Automate README updates across multiple (remote) repositories using a simple CLI toolchain.
+Git README Updater (`gru`) is a collection of Bash scripts that let you **dynamically build and update README files locally**, and optionally **link them to remote Git repositories for automatic pushing and updating**.
+Whether you want to generate up-to-date README sections on your machine or automate updates directly in remote repositories, this tool provides a simple CLI workflow for both.

+---

+## ⚙️ What It Does

+- **Build your README locally** by defining editable sections and inserting dynamic content using templates.
+- **Link your local setup to a remote Git repository** so you can commit and push README changes automatically.
+- Manage multiple README targets and repositories with ease.

+This makes it perfect for maintaining your profile README, project dashboards, or any documentation that changes frequently.

 ---